Tillered Docs

 dest_cidrstringConditionalDestination network in CIDR notation

-• At least one of source_cidr or dest_cidr must be specified.
+At least one of source_cidr or dest_cidr is required.
+Both cannot be 0.0.0.0/0.
+Priorities must be unique within a service.

 Validation rules